 James Franco and Seth Rogen in This Is the End are a subversion.
 Seth is good friends with James, who is more than a little obsessed with Seth, to the point of willingly sacrificing himself to a group of cannibals so that he can save Seth.
 Seth, on the other hand, finds the affection a bit weird.
 Made more amusing by the fact that Rogen and Franco actually are Heterosexual Life-Partners in real life.

 Victor Creed with his half-brother Logan for their childhood and most of their adult lives, up until Logan leaves Team X in X-Men Origins: Wolverine.

-Considering that Charles' and Erik's friendship only lasted a few months in X-Men: First Class, it was unusually intimate on an emotional level.
+Considering that Charles Xavier's and Erik Lehnsherr's friendship only lasted a few months in X-Men: First Class, it was unusually intimate on an emotional level.

 Mariko and Yukio in The Wolverine.
 They are not related, as Yukio was a poor girl found in the street by the Yashida family, but they were raised and treat each other as if they were sisters.